 My second article is up on the website, but I’m actually going to post it here as well, for the following reason: they changed a few sentences in the first and last paragraph to make it a tailored “marketing” fit for the website (but the owner made sure to tell me that there was nothing wrong with what I wrote, marketing just wanted it worded differently for search purposes).
 And, as you can guess, I hated the changes.
 So here is the article in it’s unadulterated form.
 If you want to see the atrocious changes they made, you can follow the previous steps I listed and click instead of the title, “Piano Lessons for Kids”.

 Music Lessons for Kids are a topic of much debate in the music community.
 How should one go about teaching music to children?
-Are Music lessons for Kids even worth the money?
+Are Music lessons for Kids or taking them to an outstanding New York musical show even worth the money?
 What is the best age to start?

 Just as with any other activity, it completely depends on the child.
 Age is only one of the factors, including attention span, eye/hand coordination and the basics of the alphabet and numeric system.
 But even the importance of these factors varies from child to child.
 Music is not a one-size fits all activity.
 Anyone who says there is only “one method” is probably saying so out of a lack of confidence in their own capabilities.
 Creativity and perseverance are two easy ways to overcome almost any initial disadvantage the child may start with.